 The next higher order of nonlinear polarization can arise from a χ(3) nonlinearity, as it occurs in basically all media.
 This can give rise to various phenomena:

-In many cases, the nonlinear mixing products can be efficiently accumulated over a greater length of crystal only if phase matching is achieved.
+In most cases, the nonlinear mixing products can be efficiently accumulated over a greater length of crystal only if phase matching is achieved.
 Otherwise, the field amplitudes at the exit face, generated at different locations in the crystal, essentially cancel each other, and the apparent nonlinearity is weak.
 Some nonlinear effects, however, are either automatically phase-matched (e.g. self-phase modulation) or do not need phase matching (e.g. Raman scattering).